syf-iqb/Final-Project-PBO-game-maze/README.md

-# Project Game Mazee
+# Project Game Maze (But Hardly) :D
 # Description
-# This game make player should find the key to open the door and collected chest.
-After collect the chest player will back to NPC to end the game
+For a long time ago King announcment quest to mercenary. for some a day some mercenary accept the quest from King, the mercenary should find the key to open the door and collected chest.
+After collect the chest player will back to King to end the game.